dashbird/site/content/blog/building-cryptocurrency-monitoring-platform-serverless.md

 ### 4\.
 Monitoring of the Lambda functions with Dashbird

 After you have successfully deployed your Lambda function, you quickly realize that AWS CloudWatch does not offer that many monitoring features for you to be in full control of your application.
-Dashbird helps a lot with that, with a dashboard that groups all your Lambdas in a single place, a live tailing of your application logs and more.
+Dashbird tries to fill that gap, with a dashboard that groups all your Lambdas in a single place, a live tailing of your application logs and more.

 ![Dashbird overview Dashboard](/images/blog/2018-05-01/dashbird-dashboard.png)

 What I love the most about Dashbird is that it was pretty easy to set it up, and at the same time it provided some very useful insights to our team.
 I literally spent less than 5 minutes configuring it, and we were able to have a much better understanding of our architecture.

-## Learning outcomes
+## Learning outcome

 Because of Dashbird, we noticed that all our Lambdas were running with a third of the allocated memory size, and that we could confidently reduce that threshold in order to reduce costs.
-The change was very simple to implement, as it sufficed to update the `memorySize` default parameter of serverless:
+The change was very simple to implement, as all we did was to update the `memorySize` default parameter of serverless:

 ```yml
 provider: